Home

 is like finding your best friend

-a sense of belonging
+A sense of belonging

-Encompassing
+Encompassing all

-Refuge, haven and home.
+Refuge, haven and home

 An unbreakable soul tie